anonlang/anonlang/raw-though-process/raw-notes.md

   - Always do all of the ifs cascading?
 Not like a switch statement?
   - The above construct could be like an 'or'.
 And, each time 'if' is written, that could be the 'and'.
   - Hmm, seems similar to format of recursive format or guard clauses.
+- If it really is the case that these languages shouldn't worry about time/space, then do we really need a lifecycle?
+All programs could just run forever without effecting anything else?
+The apps would just be either hidden or shown.
+  - Hmmm, maybe we are just too used to the idea of stopping programs and shutting down computers, at least for now.
+  - One use case where a program may want to know the status of show/hide is games that require active input, so that they could pause-automatically when going to another task.
+And, some games wouldn't care about that.
+Should no games care about that?
+They should just do 'p' or 'esc' to pause if that's what the user wants?
+  - Start and stop lifecycle is still good because some scripts should only be running during certain tasks.
+And, it is good to have the ability to have different hotkeys for different apps/games.
+  - Hmm, at least electricity-consumption is still a thing, though perhaps we don't need to worry about that for the purposes of designing a language for the future.
+  - Another use case for the start/stop lifecycle is for having physical machines not working 24/7.